hindu-comm/weblogs/manasataramgini/2016/08/2016-08-31_sulapurue1b9a3asya-vicarae1b8a5.md

 and this would be the self-evident manifestation of the natural law.
 This has been related to the very sense in which the intellectuals of the yavana-s of yore used the word theorio – to behold – what the śūlapuruṣa Werner Heisenberg pointed as mapping to the episteme and the dianoia of the Platonists.
 Heisenberg says: ‘*Episteme is precisely that immediate awareness at which one can halt and behind which there is no need to seek anything further.
-Dianoia is the ability to analyze in detail, the result of logical deduction \[Footnote 1\].*‘ Of the former we would say: tasya dṛṣṭyāṃ parokṣaṃ pratyakṣaṃ bhavati ।.
+Dianoia is the ability to analyze in detail, the result of logical deduction \[Footnote 1\].*‘Of the former we would say: tasya dṛṣṭyāṃ parokṣaṃ pratyakṣaṃ bhavati ।.
 It was such a process by which Goethe apprehended the basis of homeotic transformation of floral whorls to arrive at the theory of the origin of flowers (his